Data Creep in Schools and Daycares in Waterfront Toronto’s Quayside? Where’s the alarm?

 We are talking about vast fields of data, the scale of which is difficult to comprehend; this data is used to feed Google’s artificial intelligence recommendation algorithms that now steer everything from employment application processes to dating apps…’

 Read the full post on The Conversation.
+Act to safeguard our kids by data proofing the lives and futures.

 Can We Trust Alphabet & Sidewalk Toronto with Children’s Data?
 Past Violations Say No.